Mula, Spain

 Mula is a municipality of Spain belonging to the Region of Murcia.
 It is located in southeastern Iberia.
 It has a total area of 633.84 km2 and, as of 1 January 2020, a registered population of 17,021.

 It is best known for the tamboradas (drumming processions) held during the Holy Week.

 Geography

-The neighborhoods of Mula include Fuente Librilla, Yechar, Los Baños De Mula, Puebla De Mula y Casas Nuevas.
+The neighborhoods of Mula include Fuente Librilla, Yechar, Los Baños De Mula, Puebla De Mula, and Casas Nuevas.

 The municipality of Mula has the following neighboring municipalities: